strongloop/loopback/docs/api-model-remote.md

 }
 ```

-When there is no mapping specified, LoopBack will look up the value
+If you don't specify a mapping, LoopBack will look up the value
 using the following algorithm (assuming `name` as the name of the input
 parameter to resolve):

  1. If there is a HTTP request parameter `args` with a JSON content,
-    then its content is parsed and the value of `args['name']` is used
-    if it is defined.
+    then the value of `args['name']` is used if it is defined.
  2. Otherwise `req.param('name')` is returned.

 ## Remote hooks